AElnasri/Data_sceince_portfolio/README.md

 Feel free to explore and modify the script according to your requirements.
 License

 This project is licensed under the MIT License.

+# 5.K-means Clustering Analysis of European Protein Consumption
+This rmd file code and analysis for a K-means clustering assignment focusing on European protein consumption.
+The assignment requires clustering 25 European countries based on their protein intakes from nine major food sources.
+Additionally, two separate models are built: one with 3 clusters based on White meat and Red meat consumption, and another with 7 clusters based on overall protein consumption.

+## Dataset Description
+The dataset used for this assignment consists of protein intake data for 25 European countries.
+There are 9 major food sources considered for protein intake, making it a matrix of 25 rows (countries) and 9 columns (food sources).

+## Choosing the Number of Clusters
+For this assignment,  we are required to build two models, the first model using 3 clusters based on White meat and Red meat consumption.
+The second model is building a K_means clustering model to cluster European countries into seven groups based on nine protein consumption.
+For personal exploration, I used elbow method  to determine the optimal number of clusters.
+However, due to the absence of a clear "elbow" point in the plot, a subjective judgment was made.
+After personal evaluation, I think that 5 clusters is best choice.

+## Models Built

+    Model 1: Clustering based on White meat and Red meat consumption This model clusters the 25 European countries into 3 groups based on their consumption of White meat and Red meat.

+    Model 2: Clustering based on overall protein consumption This model clusters the 25 European countries into 7 groups based on their consumption of protein from nine major food sources.

+## Repository Structure

+    data/: Contains the dataset used for analysis. scripts/: Contains R scripts used for data preprocessing, model building, and analysis. results/: Contains the results of the clustering analysis, including visualizations and summary statistics.

+## How to Use

+To replicate the analysis:

+    Download or clone the repository to your local machine.
+    Ensure you have R installed.
+If not, download and install it from the official R website.
+    Open the R scripts provided in the scripts/ directory.
+    Modify the scripts as needed or run them directly to perform the clustering analysis.
+    Explore the results in the results/ directory.

+## License

+This project is licensed under the MIT License.